odin-lang/odin-lang.org/content/docs/overview.md

 ---
 title: Overview
-summary: An overview of the Odin programming language.
+summary: An overview of the Odin programming language and its features.
 weight: 2
 ---